Master of Clinical Rehabilitation Counseling

 - Alpha Eta National Allied Health Honor Society

-- Texas Society of Allied Health Professions Scholarship (up to 4 $500 awards granted at annual fall conference).
+- Texas Society of Allied Health Professions Scholarship (up to four $500 awards granted at annual fall conference)

 After you are accepted to the program, you can meet with a financial aid counselor in the Office of Financial Aid for information and help in applying for federal and state grants, loans, and scholarships.
 You can reach them by phone at 214-648-3611.

-Employment rate of 2014 – 2015 graduates within the first 6 months following graduation (for those pursuing employment): 100 percent (2016 rates not yet available)
+Employment rate of 2014 – 2015 graduates within the first 6 months following graduation (for those pursuing employment): 93 percent

 Employment settings where graduates work: Our graduates work in private rehabilitation, not-for-profit counseling centers, federal agencies or state university rehabilitation counseling programs, county agencies, community based programs, university based research settings, hospitals, or continue their education for an advanced degree.